HaoboGu/hugo-alfred-workflow/README.md

 # hugo-alfred-workflow
 Alfred workflow for Hugo, a static site generator.

-This workflow provides shortkey for markdown document to hugo post migration, creating new hugo post and one-click deploy.
+This workflow provides shortkey for markdown document to hugo post migration, creating new hugo post and one-click deployment.

 ## Usage